QuantitativeBiology/GenerativeProteomics/docs/source/ProtoGain.manager.rst

-imputationmanager Class
+Imputation Manager Class
 ========================

-.. automodule:: ProtoGain.imputationmanager
+.. automodule:: ProtoGain.manager
    :members:
    :undoc-members:
    :show-inheritance:

-Here you will find the class `imputationmanager` and other functions used by it during the process of managing the selection of an imputation method besides GenerativeProteomics.
+Here you will find the class `Imputation Manager` and other functions used by it during the process of managing the selection of an imputation method besides GenerativeProteomics.
 This class works as a wrapper, allowing the user to easily add and use different imputation methods.